RegExp Find and Replace

 The Batch check box should be ticked on if you want to assign the selected preset to some batch group.
 All presets that belong to the same batch should have the same Menu name which will appear in the Batch Presets sub-menu.
 When you choose some batch from that menu, the presets that belong to it will be applied in the same order as they are sorted in the list of presets.

 Keep in mind that all presets should have unique names, even presets assigned to some batch group.
-So, if you want to assign some existing non-batch preset to some batch group and to keep the same preset to the existing menu group, you should rename the new preset assigned to the batch to make its name unique, e.g. you could append the " (Batch)" text to it.
+So, if you want to assign some existing non-batch preset to some batch group and to keep the same preset to the existing menu group, you should rename the new preset assigned to the batch to make its name unique, e.g. you could append the text " (Batch)" to it.

 If you start execution of some batch, you will not get the adjustment dialog boxes for any containing preset, even if you have turned on the Show dialog box for adjusting of the preset selected in the menu or toolbar option in the Options dialog box.
 This means that all presets assigned to batches should have all parameters already set using the corresponding tags in the Find what and Replace with strings, also you should have saved source and/or destination fields (if they are applicable) with the Into and From combo boxes set in the Preset Settings dialog box accordingly.

 You could specify in which menu group you want to put the selected preset using the Menu combo box.
-You could choose some existing menu group or you could create some new one by typing its name.
+You could choose an existing menu group or you could create a new one by typing its name.
 If you leave that box empty, the selected preset will be put in the Unclassified Presets sub-menu.
 The same combo box is used to specify the name of the batch group if the Batch check box is ticked on.
 Such batch group will appear in the Batch Presets sub-menu and you could select the corresponding menu item to start execution of that batch of presets.

 If you want to apply some preset without searching for it in the menu, you could assign the toolbar button to it, so you could just click on that button to start its execution.
 The Toolbar check box should be ticked on if you want to get the toolbar button for the selected preset displayed on the toolbar (Search [MM2-3] or RegExp Find and Replace [MM4]).
 By the way, you need to click on the Update button to confirm any modification of the preset's settings, even if you just toggle the state of the Toolbar check box.